-What is Treasure Hunts
+What is OmniLab Treasure Hunts

-What Treasure Hunts are
+What OmniLab Treasure Hunts are

-This makes Treasure Hunts a strong fit for activations where movement through the venue matters as much as the digital experience itself.
+This makes OmniLab Treasure Hunts a strong fit for activations where movement through the venue matters as much as the digital experience itself.
 Instead of a single moment of play, the campaign unfolds across several stops.

-Treasure Hunts use shared Platform settings
+OmniLab Treasure Hunts use shared Platform settings

-Treasure Hunts can reuse the same shared Platform layers as other touchpoints, including Opt-in, Participation Form, Notifications, Rewards, and Gamification badges.
+OmniLab Treasure Hunts can reuse the same shared Platform layers as other touchpoints, including Opt-in, Participation Form, Notifications, Rewards, and Gamification badges.

 The two layers of a Treasure Hunt